 Cajun Country’s coast is teeming with fishing opportunities for both serious anglers and recreational fishermen.
 Some favorite fishing holes include the Atchafalaya Basin, Bayou Carlin Cove, Spanish Lake, New Iberia City Park, Lake Fausse Pointe State Park, Cypremort Point State Park, Vermilion Bay and the Gulf of Mexico.

 Cool off after a paddle at Cypremort Point State Park.
 A gateway to the Gulf of Mexico on Vermilion Bay, Cypremort Point has a public beach with swimming, fishing, birding and boating.
-Six cabins and three pavilions are also available by reservation.
+Six cabins, primitive camp sites and three pavilions are also available by reservation.

 New Iberia’s Bike Trail is a 3.2-mile path that starts in Church Alley Park on East Main Street and crosses the Bayou Teche before winding through New Iberia City Park, which has its own network of trails.
 If history, architecture and literature are more your speed, then bike or walk the New Iberia National Register Historic District Trail lined with stately homes and notable buildings or James Lee Burke’s Iberia Trail with sites featured in his novels.